jlenoble/plumb-gulp/docs/index.md

 You can access the original `gulp.src` method or the plumbed one any time by using the getters `getOriginalGulpSrc` and `getPlumbedGulpSrc`.

+## Options

+When calling `usePlumbedGulpSrc`, you may pass an object with the following options:

+* `filterout`: A function that receives the error to be reported and checks on patterns, returning true if one of the patterns is matched.

 ## License

 plumb-gulp is [MIT licensed](./LICENSE).